Applied-Scientific-Research/onbody/README.md

 The following two figures represent work performed on a 16-core AMD Ryzen 3950X with `ongrav3d` compiled with GCC 13.2.0.
+The first (below) shows the effect of varying theta (lines) and barycentric order (symbols) on a system of 1M charges and 1M disjoint targets (random in the unit cube).
+The symbol on the far right of each line is `-o=0` (monopole), giving the highest error but lowest runtime.
-The first shows the effect of varying theta, the box-opening criterion, for the same example.
-Note that the theta mentioned here is the inverse of the `-t` argument.
+Note that the theta mentioned in the graphic is the inverse of our `-t` argument.
 This shows that a generous box-opening criterion can be used to achieve RMS errors greater than about 1e-4, while a moderate theta (0.9, `-t=1.1111`) can be used for 1e-4 to 1e-5.
 The error asymptotes at 6e-6 because all storage and accumulations are done using